 a.
-Content and approval.
-Each department or college shall formulate and distribute to all faculty members a statement of criteria to be used in retention, promotion, and tenure ("RPT") reviews These criteria shall address the qualifications of candidates with respect to the areas of (1) teaching, (2) research and other creative activity, (3) university, professional, and public service.
-This statement of these criteria shall include the rationale for the criteria, and must be approved by majority vote of the department faculty, the dean, and the URPT Standards Committee.
-The statement shall be consistent with applicable provisions of University Regulations, Faculty Regulations and the Code of Faculty Responsibility as well as professional codes if appropriate, and with the purpose of the University of Utah as stated in Chapter 1, Section 1, of the State

-Higher Education System Regulations.
+Content and approval of statement of RPT criteria and guidleines.
+Each department or college shall formulate and distribute to all regular faculty members a statement of criteria and procedural guidelines to be used in retention, promotion, and tenure ("RPT") reviews These criteria shall address the qualifications of candidates with respect to the areas of (1) teaching, (2) research and other creative activity, (3) university, professional, and public service.
+This statement shall include the rationale for the criteria, and must be approved by majority vote of the department faculty, the dean, and the URPT Standards Committee.
+The statement shall include the procedural guidelines adopted for conducting reviews referred to in part B of this policy as well as any guidelines adopted for allowing non-voting participants in meetings of the departmental RPT advisory committee as referred to in parts A-3 and K-1 of this policy.
+The statement shall be consistent with applicable provisions of University Regulations, Faculty Regulations and the Code of Faculty Responsibility as well as professional codes if appropriate, and with the purpose of the University of Utah as stated in Chapter 1, Section 1, of the State Higher Education System Regulations.